eclipse-glsp/glsp-theia-integration/README.md

 This project is built with `yarn` and is available from npm via [@eclipse-glsp/theia-integration](https://www.npmjs.com/package/@eclipse-glsp/theia-integration).

-For more information, see the [GLSP umbrella project](https://github.com/eclipse-glsp/glsp) and please visit the [Eclipse GLSP Website](https://www.eclipse.org/glsp).
+For more information, please visit the [Eclipse GLSP Umbrella repository](https://github.com/eclipse-glsp/glsp) and the [Eclipse GLSP Website](https://www.eclipse.org/glsp/).
+If you have questions, contact us on our [spectrum chat](https://spectrum.chat/glsp/) and have a look at our [communication and support options](https://www.eclipse.org/glsp/contact/).

 ![alt](https://www.eclipse.org/glsp/images/diagramanimated.gif)